ananyakodali17/tax-redistribution-asian-am-191a/README.md

 ## Objective
 #### What social problem is being addressed?

 We are looking at student workers at UCLA and how their jobs affect them.
-Working at a job while also having time to focus on academics, extracurriculars, professional development, social time, and more is something that many students at UCLA struggle with, but because talking about financials is such a taboo subjext in today's society, student workers may not feel comfortable discussing these issues.
+Working at a job while also having time to focus on academics, extracurriculars, professional development, social time, and more is something that many students at UCLA struggle with, but because talking about financials is such a taboo subject in today's society, student workers may not feel comfortable discussing these issues.
 Therefore, we wanted to create a website where student workers feel comfortable sharing their narratives on how working has impacted them, and to create a community of student workers in similar situations.

 ## Who is being empowered?

 The empowered community in our mapplication is student workers at UCLA.
-A large percentage of UCLA students work jobs, either on- or off-campus, to help cover the costs of attending this school, but because discussing finances is frowned upon in today's society, they do not have a space to feel comfortable airing their grievances and struggles because of their jobs.
+A large percentage of UCLA students work jobs, either on- or off-campus, to help cover the costs of attending this school, but because discussing finances is frowned upon in today's society, they do not have a space to feel comfortable airing their grievances and struggles caused by their jobs.
 So, we wanted to create this mapplication to empower student workers and allow them to share their stories.
-The website will empower UCLA student workers through creating a community where students know they are not on their own, as well as create somewhat of a forum (the map pop-ups) for students to share their stories/air their grievances.
+The website will empower UCLA student workers through creating a community where students know they are not on their own, as well as create somewhat of a forum (the map and charts) for students to share their stories/air their grievances.
 Moreover, it serves as a database/library for all of these students' experiences which can ultimately be collected and used to advocate to the UCLA administration to improve student worker packages.

 ## What technology was used?

 We use open source software including Leaflet and Papaparse as well as HTML, Javascript, and CSS and in order to create our webpage.
-We also use Google surveys to collect our data and google sheets to view our collected data and link it into our HTML code.
+We also use Google surveys to collect our data and Google Sheets to view our collected data and link it into our HTML code.

    #### What technical and ethical problems could there be in developing this tool?

-  There may be ethical problems in developing this tool because we are going to collect some information on students' financial situations, but to combat     this potential issue we will keep our survey 100% anonymous and allow people to delete their responses if they feel any such need to.
+There may be ethical problems in developing this tool because we are collecting some information on students' financial situations, as well as the address of their workplace, but to combat this potential issue we will keep our survey 100% anonymous and allow people to delete their responses if they feel any such need to.

 ## How can it be repurposed?